wwcs2027/wwcs2027.github.io/application.md

 ## Registration

-The workshop registration fee is 400EUR and it includes:
+The workshop registration fee is 400EUR[¹] and it includes:

+[¹]: The price of this registration fee may change depending on multiple factors.
+We will update it if needed before the event takes place, so stay tuned!

 - Accommodation from Sunday to Friday (5 nights).